Services

 Dentistry

 Our hospital offers a variety of Dentistry Services.
 At your pet's yearly examination it may be determined that they require a dental cleaning.
-Routine veterinary dentistry involves prophylaxis (teeth cleaning), polishing and a full oral examination.
+Routine veterinary dentistry involves prophylaxis (teeth cleaning), polishing, and a full oral examination.

 Dental prophylaxis is performed with your pet under general anesthesia.
 It involves cleaning the surface of each tooth and scaling below the gumline, where food, bacteria, and tartar build up.
 To ensure the safety of your pet, pre-operative blood work will be performed prior to the anesthesia.